-As part of our efforts to maintain a safe, secure online experience for students, Chandler Unified School District (CUSD) uses a technology tool known as Gaggle in grades K-12.
-This scanning program reviews student Google files for inappropriate images and/or content identified by keywords.
-Gaggle will flag content referencing intentions of violence, drug and alcohol use, sex, self-harm, hate speech, pornography, etc. It will also analyze images to block pornography and obscene visuals from reaching students.
+As part of our efforts to maintain a safe, secure online experience for students, Chandler Unified School District uses a technology tool known as Lightspeed Alert in grades K-12.
+This scanning program reviews students' cloud storage files (Google Drive, OneDrive, etc.) and web searches made using their CUSD account and/or device for inappropriate images and /or content identified by keywords.
+Alert will flag content referencing intentions of violence, drug and alcohol use, sex, self-harm, hate speech, pornography, etc. It will also analyze images to block pornography and obscene visuals from reaching students.

-Gaggle representative review Google files throughout the day and night and send alerts to administrators at the school and the District Office.
+Alert representatives review students' cloud storage files throughout the day and night and send alerts to administrators at the school and the district office.
 School administrators will contact parents/guardians when an alert is received.
 If a parent/guardian cannot be reached, administrators will contact local law enforcement to request a well-check on students of alerts regarding threats of self-harm.

-All school rules apply to the content on a student's Google Drive.
+All school rules apply to the content on a student's cloud storage drive and email inbox.
 Students are encouraged to practice responsible digital citizenship.